deebloo/generator-angular-blueprint/README.md

 ### Directive-html

-Generates a new Angular Directive
+Generates a new Angular Directive with an external template.

 Example:
 ```